 Whau Local Board continues to progress outcomes related to the local environment and area.
-These are highlighted in the following plans and strategies: Whau local low carbon plan, Urban Ngahere (Forest) Strategy and approved Ngahere Action Plan 2022, and Auckland's water strategy 'te mauri o te wai o Tāmaki Makaurau'.
+These are highlighted in the following plans and strategies: Whau local low carbon plan, Urban Ngahere (Forest) Strategy and approved Ngahere Action Plan 2022, and Auckland's water strategy 'te mauri o te wai o Tamaki Makaurau'.
 Several community initiatives to raise environmental awareness, improve environmental conditions, and empower Whau residents to act are already well established and are supported by the local board.
-Continuing to increase knowledge about climate change, empowering individuals to act sustainably, and advocating for investment that will help our communities build resilience to impacts of climate change will be key focuses.
+Continuing to increase knowledge about climate change, empowering individuals to act sustainably, and advocating for investment that will help our communities build their resiliency in climate change will be key focuses.

-- Climate change and extreme weather events. - Poor water quality in streams, rivers, and harbours in the Whau. - Housing intensification and the need to retain green space and grow urban tree canopy as our population grows. - Varying community views on environmental values and actions needed. - Uncertainty around recently passed tree protection legislation and how it may be reflected in the Auckland Unitary Plan.
+- Climate change and extreme weather events. - Poor water quality in streams, rivers, and harbours in the Whau. - Housing intensification and the need to retain green space and grow urban tree canopy as our population grows. - Varying community views on environmental values and actions needed. - Limitations in legislation regarding tree protection.